jackson-family/he-gave-me-my-ears/content/2012-10-16-evaluation-process.md

 still have my hearing in my right ear to go by.
 Dr. Slater indicated otherwise.
 Because my right ear had been my dominant ear for so long and the neural pathways to my brain were far more developed, my right ear would adapt much more quickly to an implant than my left ear.
-In a best case scenario, my right ear could be at a 75-90% comprehension within 4-6 weeks of implantation, while my left ear could take up to a year to be truly proficient at recognizing sounds and turning them into something meaningful.
+In the best case scenario, my right ear could be at a 75-90% comprehension within 4-6 weeks of implantation, while my left ear could take up to a year to be truly proficient at recognizing sounds and turning them into something meaningful.
 That&#x02bc;s quite a steep learning